brogar2000/site/docs/index.md

 ## Why the Name?

 [Odilia of Alsace](odilia) is the patroness saint of good vision in the Catholic and Eastern Orthodox churches.
-Every person on this project has a different relgiion, but we mostly agreed it was a good name.
+Every person on this project has a different religion, but we mostly agreed it was a good name.

 Spelling: `O D I L I A`

-Pronounciation: oh-dill-ee-ah
+Pronunciation: oh-dill-ee-ah

 [odilia]: https://en.wikipedia.org/wiki/Odile_of_Alsace